jonas-be/simple-http-key-value-store-client/README.md

 This application is a cli client for the [simple-http-key-value-store](https://github.com/jonas-be/simple-http-key-value-store).

 > **Note**
 > This project was mainly for learning Go.
+Especially to write a simple cli app and learn the `jarcoal/httpmock` library.

 ## How to use